madrisan/nagios-plugins-linux/README.md

 This package is written in plain C, making as few assumptions as possible, and sticking closely to ANSI C/POSIX.
 A C99-compliant compiler is required anyway.
+This package is known to compile with
+* gcc 4.4 (RHEL6),
+* gcc 4.8.2 and clang 3.1 (openmamba GNU/Linux 2.90).

 ## Bugs